HOW DO I GET STARTED?

 WHAT DO EMPLOYERS HAVE TO PUBLISH?

-The Regulations require private and voluntary-sector employers to publish their data within 12 months beginning with the snapshot date, so by 4 April 2018.
+The UK Regulations require private and voluntary-sector employers to publish their data within 12 months beginning with the snapshot date, so by 4 April 2018.
 It must appear on the organisations website in English and accessible to all employees and the public and remain on there for at least three years.

 The results have to be published on the mean and median gender pay gap, the mean and median bonus gap and the workforce composition of men and women receiving a bonus, and the proportion of men and women in each of four pay quartiles.
 These results must also include a written statement signed by either a director, partner or member of the organisation’s governing body to confirm its accuracy.